-Risk Description Mitigation / comments construction starting for key SWDC construction projects The Memorial Park WTP upgrade project WTP upgrade project has been procuring the fabricated container plant in FY 21-22 to ensure no delays for construction FY 22-23.
-Need to prioritise contract award such that construction start forecast remains for Q1 FY 22-23. events and unbudgeted capital projects.
+Risk Description Mitigation / comments Long lead items and materials can could delays in construction starting for key SWDC construction projects The Memorial Park WTP upgrade project WTP upgrade project has been procuring the fabricated container plant in FY 21-22 to ensure no delays for construction FY 22-23.
+Need to prioritise contract award such that construction start forecast remains for Q1 FY 22-23.
+A risk of additional programme costs due to weather events and unbudgeted capital projects.
 A number of events have occurred requiring a response for unbudgeted investment.
-The current programme has looked to accommodate these cost within the existing annual budgets.
-Wellington Wate to provide visibility on monthly dashboards for any potential programme overspends. poor condition.
+The current programme has looked to accommodate these costs within the existing annual budgets.
+Wellington Water to provide visibility on monthly dashboards for any potential programme overspends.
+Donald Street pump station has been identified in very poor condition.
 This may result in pump failure requiring a temporary generator and pump system whilst an urgent renewal is undertaken Progress continues on ensuring an efficient delivery of the capex renewal project.
 The WWL Operations Delivery team are aware of the current condition of the pump station and have documented a response plan in case of failure.
 Renewal construction is forecast for summer 2022-23 pending funding availability in the long-term plan.
-Mitigation / Comments identified whilst delivering the Waiohine TWR commissioning project.
+Issue Description Mitigation / Comments A large number of additional scope items have been identified whilst delivering the Waiohine TWR commissioning project.
 This has caused delays in project delivery and additional funding has been required to overcome some of these challenges Additional scope items have been documented separately from the commissioning project and will be drawn up into a separate project management plan for future delivery and investment approval.
 Work continues on closing out the remaining operational items for the TWR however remains challenging due to the hybrid of old and new infrastructure.
-Ongoing reinstatement issues along Pah Rd, Papawai The asphalt reinstatement in some areas has experienced slumping following two large rain even These areas have been repaired by the contractor however one area remains a concern and may be related to groundwater movements.
-Discussions ha been held with the SWDC Roading Team to agree of how best to rectify this issue.
+Ongoing reinstatement issues along Pah Rd, Papawai The asphalt reinstatement in some areas has experienced slumping following two large rain event These areas have been repaired by the contractor however one area remains a concern and may be related to groundwater movements.
+Discussions hav been held with the SWDC Roading Team to agree on how best to rectify this issue.